-BalletBoyz is the brainchild of Michael Nunn and Billy Trevitt who founded the company in 2001.
+BalletBoyz is the brainchild of Michael Nunn and Billy Trevitt who founded the company in 2000.

-2010 saw the first edition of Balletboyz’ groundbreaking new project the TALENT.
-Nunn and Trevitt selected nine male dancers from a variety of backgrounds and worked with them closely, mentoring and coaching to create a company of first-rate performers.
-The show has toured nationally and internationally to rave reviews, recently completing a sell out run at Sadler’s Wells Theatre London.
+2010 saw their retirement from the stage and the first edition of the groundbreaking project theTALENT.
+Michael and Billy selected eight young male dancers from a variety of backgrounds and worked with them closely, mentoring and coaching them to create a company of first-class performers.
+Now in its eighth year, the Company has expanded to eleven dancers and regularly tours both nationally and internationally.
+In 2013 BalletBoyz won the National Dance Award for Best Independent Company.

 As well as their extensive repertoire of stage works Michael and Billy have created numerous arts documentaries for television including BalletBoyz I & II, Strictly Bolshoi, The Royal Ballet in Cuba, BalletBoyz: The Next Generation and BalletBoyz: The Rite of Spring, as well as forty short films for Channel 4’s Random Acts strand.
 They have won numerous awards for their film work including an International Emmy, Rose d’Or and Golden Prague.
 In 2012 they crossed the Atlantic to make A Chance to Dance, a seven-part TV series for US network Ovation, co-produced by Nigel Lythgoe.